nsrilalith/Lmbench-on-ROCKET-and-BOOM-cores/README.md

 ## To Run in own environment
 If you want to run in your own environment:
 You will need chipyard completely setup.
-You can use my simulator files if possible, but you're better off excecuting the same I have used which are available in configs available in https://code.vt.edu/ece5504_f23/chipyard-clean.
+You can use my simulator files if possible, but you're better off excecuting the same configurations I have used which are available in configs available in https://code.vt.edu/ece5504_f23/chipyard-clean.
 Just change the binary to the bwidth_read4.risv you generate.